haven1433/autoimplement/README.md

 ### Example 1: ICommand

 Consider `System.Windows.Input.ICommand`.
-WPF uses commands regularily, and provids a special implementation of ICommand called `RoutedCommand` that it uses heavily.
+WPF uses commands regularly, and provids a special implementation of ICommand called `RoutedCommand` that it uses heavily.
 But despite this specialized implementation, most WPF types are designed to accept any implementation of `ICommand`.

 One possible use of `ICommand` is to provide an implementation for a `Button`.
-When the `Button` is clicked, it can either call a `Clicked` event handler (usually implemented inside a UserControl that ownes the `Button`), or it can call the `Execute` method on an `ICommand` (usually part of a ViewModel, allowing for a better separation between the UI and the business logic). `ICommand.CanExecute` gets called to check if the `Button` should even be enabled, and the `ICommand` provides an event handler called `CanExecuteChanged` that the Button will automatically listen to in order to determine when to check `CanExecute` again.
+When the `Button` is clicked, it can either call a `Clicked` event handler (usually implemented inside a UserControl that owns the `Button`), or it can call the `Execute` method on an `ICommand` (usually part of a ViewModel, allowing for a better separation between the UI and the business logic). `ICommand.CanExecute` gets called to check if the `Button` should even be enabled, and the `ICommand` provides an event handler called `CanExecuteChanged` that the Button will automatically listen to in order to determine when to check `CanExecute` again.

 Overall, this is all very well designed.
 However, if your application needs many commands, you'll need to create a new implementation of `ICommand` for every command you need.
 This can cause an explosion of types in your assembly, or worse, it can cause extremely complex dependency scenarios if several of your commands use the same data.

-At some point, you decide to make a reusabe Command, one that accepts delegates in the constructor or as properties, and then calls those delegates as implementations for `CanExecute` and `Execute`.
+At some point, you decide to make a reusable Command, one that accepts delegates in the constructor or as properties, and then calls those delegates as implementations for `CanExecute` and `Execute`.
 It probably also has a method called `RaiseCanExecuteChanged` to allow the owner of the object to raise the event when needed.
 Maybe you name this class `DelegateCommand` or `RelayCommand`.
 Searching the internet will give you exactly these names, along with implementations from other people who felt this was useful enough to share.

 Congratulations!
 You've just created a Stub. `IDisposable` and `IComparer<>` are other common .Net interfaces where developers commonly want a Stub in real code.
 You likely have small interfaces of your own, or small interfaces in common frameworks or tools that you use, and having automatic Stubs for these can help keep related code close together.